 Activist Soup Kit

-Despite this, it wasn’t until 1 May 1997 that Tasmania finally decriminalised homosexuality, the last Australian state to do so.
+It was not until 1 May 1997 that Tasmania finally decriminalised homosexuality, becoming the last Australian state to do so.

 References